JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 * Perform inference on the deployed model in the Streamlit webapp

 ### Metrics
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

 Our goal is to get the highest performance we can on the Jaccard index metric (also known as Generalized Intersection over Union (IoU)).
 The Jaccard index measures the similarity between two label sets.
 In this case, it measures the size of the intersection divided by the size of the union of non-missing pixels.
 In other words, it measures how accurately we have segmented floodwater from other matter.
+If predicted segmentation matches exactly like the ground truth, we will get a Jaccard index value of 1.0.
+The lower the value (down to 0), the lower the overlap between the predicted segmentation versus the ground truth segmentation.

 ![jaccard_image_index](./imgs/jaccard_index_equation.png)